Mando Asks the Deep Deodorant Questions | Muse by Clios

 But a manly man gets the job done right.”

-Wise words from the :90 below, accompanied by a kicky country-rock anthem, courtesy of men’s deodorant brand Mando.
+That’s sweaty wisdom from the :90 below, accompanied by a country-rock banger, courtesy of men’s deodorant brand Mando.

-Set at a sweaty construction site, this one reeks of campy, beefcake bizarro.
+Filmed at an actual construction site, this one reeks of campy, beefcake bizarro.
 And I mean that as a compliment.
 Probably.

 Developed by Mirimar and director Jasper Cable-Alexander, the spot delivers on multiple levels.
-In fact, at one point, the narrative drops underground for some reason.
+In fact, at one point the narrative drops underground and things get downright trashy.

-There’s great jokey energy, with a silly song by South Music & Sound composers Matt Drenik and Todd Schnitzer driving the story.

 “Like if your engine’s rattlin’—